-An Extreme Act of Nature (EAN) for Other Cover Crop Practices (Including SL-8H, NM-7 and WQ-4) - Definition and Process
+An Extreme Act of Nature (EAN) for Other Cover Crop Practices (Including SL-8H, SL-8M, NM-7, WQ-4, and corresponding options under WFA-CC) - Definition and Process

-In the case of an Extreme Act of Nature with statewide implications, the Director of the Virginia Department of Conservation and Recreation, in consultation with the Virginia Soil and Water Conservation Board, may authorize District Boards to provide an extension for certain cover crop planting dates of up to 14 days beyond the planting date.
+In the case of an Extreme Act of Nature with regional or statewide implications, the Director of the Virginia Department of Conservation and Recreation, in consultation with the Virginia Soil and Water Conservation Board, may authorize District Boards to provide an extension for certain cover crop planting dates of up to 14 days beyond the planting date.
 Once planted, all practices must satisfy the required performance criteria included in the practice specification.
-When a planting date extension is authorized, the date for meeting the practice's performance criteria will be automatically extended.
+When a planting date extension is authorized, the date for meeting the practice's performance criteria and the date for Districts to verify performance criteria have been met will be automatically extended.